-- a guest StackedMemory object cannot be created from another StackedMemory instance unless that other instance has enough backing store reserved for allocating the guest's backing store; - 3. a host cannot be finalized while any of its guests are occupied by a schedulable; and - 4. a StackedMemory instance's allocation area cannot be resized when more than one task is active in the area.
+- a guest StackedMemory area can only be entered by a schedulable when its allocation context is the same as the allocation context in which that Stacked-Memory area's object was created; - 2. a guest StackedMemory object cannot be created from another StackedMemory instance unless that other instance has enough backing store reserved for allocating the guest's backing store; - 3. a host cannot be finalized while any of its guests are occupied by a schedulable; and - 4. a StackedMemory instance's allocation area cannot be resized when more than one task is active in the area.